 Guidelines: Committee and secretariat

-These guidelines provide a framework for good governance practices and secretariat support in the creation and management of committees and other bodies at the University.
+These guidelines provide a framework for good governance practises and secretariat support in the creation and management of committees and other bodies at the University.

 - Governance and decision making at ANU, in common with other Australian universities, is characterised by a strong emphasis on collegial advice and input.
 This occurs primarily through the work of committees which address policy or management issues defined by the terms of reference of each committee.

 - The principal elements of our committee structure are:

 - the governing body of the University, the University Council;

 - six committees of Council;